onishlab-csu/deltavision-scripts/README.md

 ## dv2tiff.py

+Quick script by David to just open a dv file and save as tiff.

+### details

-Use the mrc library to read the deltavision format, which is no longer an active company.
+Uses the mrc library to read the deltavision format, which is no longer an active company.
 The script transfers the deltavision header fields into the tiff metadata as well.

 ### required libraries